The Top 20 Travel Blogs in Barcelona in 2019

 Foodie in Barcelona

 Foodie in Barcelona is a blog with weekly posts, exploring one address at a time.
-The posts are written in the tone I would use with a friend, sharing quirky details and giving tips on everything from what to order to making sure to take a trip to the washrooms if they are particularly special.
+The posts are written in the tone I would use with a friend, sharing quirky details and giving tips on everything from what to order to make sure to take a trip to the washrooms if they are particularly special.
 I pick places on merit with a special interest in those that are small and independent and trying to do something different, bonus points if they are working with food in season and KM 0. .

 Travels of Adam

 Travels of Adam is an award-winning gay travel blog by Adam Groffman.
 The site features unique and personal stories from around the world, including a popular series of Hipster City Guides.
-A voice for this new generation of travelers: modern, open-minded millennials with a strong interest in city destinations, alternative tourism, and creative ideas.
+A voice for this new generation of travellers: modern, open-minded millennials with a strong interest in city destinations, alternative tourism, and creative ideas.
 The site was awarded silver prize for « Best Travel Blog » by the North American Travel Journalists Association 2019.

 Homage to BCN